wernerbatt/pl-spoiler-block/README.md

 - Verify Tampermonkey is enabled for YouTube

 ### Titles still show scores
-- The script expects titles in the format `| Team A 1-0 Team B |`
+- The script looks for titles with pipe-separated segments containing `Team A [score] Team B` patterns
+- The score must be in format `X-Y` (e.g., "1-0", "3-2")
-- If your titles use a different format, you may need to adjust the regex pattern in the `getRewrittenTitle()` function
+- If your titles use a completely different format, you may need to adjust the logic in the `getRewrittenTitle()` function

 ### Script not updating automatically
 - Verify the `@updateURL` and `@downloadURL` in the script header point to your GitHub repository